Treatment and prevention of stress

 - Stress also affects the regulation of immunological processes and inflammatory processes.
 It can have effects on depression, infection, autoimmune diseases (e.g. rheumatoid arthritis), arteriosclerosis of the heart, and certain types of cancer.

 - If symptoms of stress are not treated in time, you risk getting an exhaustion depression – also called burn-out – and in that case it is much more difficult to recover.
-It is however often possible, but the prognosis is remarkably poorer and recovery usually takes a long time.
+It is however often possible, but the prognosis is remarkably poorer and recovery usually takes a very long time.

 It is not difficult neither to prevent nor to treat stress so effectively that the stress does not reoccur.
 You only need to know how.